 Cathie Erickson joined Montana Audubon in 2010.
 Cathie uses her considerable experience to manage our finances on a day-to-day basis, maintaining accurate reports so that Montana Audubon remains financially strong and fiscally responsible.
 In addition, since 2014 Cathie has coordinated Montana Audubon’s annual Bird Festival, Wings Across the Big Sky.
 Cathie grew up on a ranch on the Smith River.

 Hannah Finch has worked at the Center since joining our Summer Camp staff in 2016.
 Her immediate past position was at Rock Eagle 4-H Center in Eatonton, GA, in school programs similar to those we provide in Billings.
 Hannah is particularly knowledgeable about raptors, having worked with live birds at the George Miksch Sutton Aviation Research Center at the University of Oklahoma.
-Hannah is now leading our Out-School programs, including Homeschool, Afterschool, and Summer Camps.
+Hannah is now leading our youth programs, including Homeschool, Afterschool, and Summer Camps.